The wrong choice of words, ethical pitfalls, essential information leaks – all come down to political PR.

 7) Being transparent

 In the digital era, where any misstep can go viral, it’s essential to take transparent actions.
-All lies can come out very quickly, so a reputation can be, sometimes irreparably, damaged.
+All lies can come out very quickly, so a reputation can sometimes be damaged.

 To Sum Up On Political PR